LeoPBgit/Pikzilla-Racing/memory-bank/progress.md

 ## Current Status

 The project is in the implementation phase, with all six main pages completed according to the visual references.
-The website is currently viewable by opening the HTML files directly in a browser.
+The website is deployed to GitHub Pages and accessible at https://leopbgit.github.io/Pikzilla-Racing/.
+The site can also be viewed locally by opening the HTML files directly in a browser.

 ### What Works
 - All six pages are implemented with responsive design